jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### Subpart 3 — Miscellaneous provisions

-**Process after decision of board of inquiry or Court on certain matters**
+**Process after decision of board of inquiry or court on certain matters**

-### 149W Local authority to implement decision of board or Court about proposed regional plan or change or variation
+### 149W Local authority to implement decision of board or court about proposed regional plan or change or variation
 (1) Subsections (2) and (3) apply to a local authority if— (a) a board of inquiry or the Environment Court considers a matter that is a proposed regional plan or a change to a plan or a variation to a proposed plan; and
-  (b) the board or the Court, as the case may be, decides that changes must be made to the proposed plan, change, or variation.
+  (b) the board or the court, as the case may be, decides that changes must be made to the proposed plan, change, or variation.
-(2) As soon as practicable after receiving notice of the decision of the board or the Court under section 149R(4) or 149U, as the case may be,—
+(2) As soon as practicable after receiving notice of the decision of the board or the court under section 149R(4) or 149U, as the case may be,—
   (a) the local authority must amend the proposed plan, change, or variation under clause 16(1) of Schedule 1, and that clause applies accordingly as if the decision were a direction of the Environment Court under section 293; and
   (b) if the decision is in respect of a proposed regional plan, or a change or variation to a district or regional plan (other than a regional coastal plan), the local authority must—
     (i) approve the proposed plan, change, or variation under clause 17 of Schedule 1; and